kodjunkie/onesignal-php-sdk/README.md

 # OneSignal PHP SDK

-OneSignal SDK for PHP developers with fluent APIs and supports Laravel / Lumen out of the box.
+OneSignal SDK for PHP developers with fluent API and supports Laravel / Lumen out of the box.

 - How to use this package?
 [Click here](https://github.com/kodjunkie/onesignal-php-sdk/tree/master/docs)
 - For Official documentation [click here](https://documentation.onesignal.com/reference)